wp-plugins/wp-customer-reviews/readme.txt

 * Completely customizable, including which fields to ask for and show.
 * Works with caching plugins and all themes.
 * Includes an external stylesheet so you can modify it to better fit your theme.
-* Reviews can be edited for content and date.
+* Reviews can be edited by admin for content and date.
 * And much more...

 More information at: [**WP Customer Reviews**](http://www.gowebsolutions.com/plugins/wp-customer-reviews/)